Stremio-Community/stremio-addon-sdk/README.md

 See [examples](./examples/).

 If you know how to code an addon using the official SDK, you pretty much already know how to use this SDK.
-You can easily adapt to this SDK by following the [migration guide](./MIGRATION.md).
+You can migrate your existing code in ~ 2 minutes by following the [migration guide](./MIGRATION.md).

 ## 🆚 Comparison with Official SDK